Skip to content

 What anchor text should you use?

 Use descriptive, keyword-relevant anchor text that tells both users and search engines what the linked page is — “affiliate program”, “partner program”, or “join our affiliate program”.
-Avoid generic anchors like “click here” or “learn more”, which waste the relevance signal.
-At the same time, keep the anchors natural and varied; identical exact-match anchors on every link look manipulative.
+Skip generic anchors like “click here” or “learn more”; they waste the relevance signal.
+Keep the anchors natural and varied, too — identical exact-match anchors on every link look manipulative.
 A mix of “affiliate program”, “become a partner”, and “our partner program” reads naturally and still concentrates the right keywords.

 How do you keep building internal links over time?

 Make internal linking a habit, not a one-time setup.
-Every new blog post is an opportunity: if you publish about affiliate marketing, payouts, growth tactics, or partnerships, add a contextual link to your /join page.
-Periodically audit for orphan pages and broken links, and when you publish a comparison or listicle post that mentions your program, link it inward.
-Over time this builds a dense internal web that routes crawl priority and authority straight to the page you most want to rank.
+Every new blog post is an opening: publish about affiliate marketing, payouts, growth tactics, or partnerships, and add a contextual link to your /join page.
+Audit for orphan pages and broken links now and then, and whenever you publish a comparison or listicle that mentions your program, link it inward.
+Over time you build a dense internal web that routes crawl priority and authority straight to the page you most want to rank.

 Backlinks are votes from other sites; internal links are how you tell search engines which of your own pages deserve those votes.
 Don’t make your recruiting page beg for attention from inside your own site.